-Classification of Loans and Other Lending Assets
+Classification of Loans

-Loans and other lending assets held to maturity are stated at the principal amount outstanding, adjusted for deferred fees and current expected credit losses, in accordance with GAAP.
+Loans held to maturity are stated at the principal amount outstanding, adjusted for deferred fees and current expected credit losses, in accordance with GAAP.

-Loans and other lending assets held for sale are classified as such if there is a reasonable expectation to sell them in the short-term following the reporting date and are reported at the lower of amortized cost or fair value, in accordance with GAAP.
-The amount by which amortized cost basis exceeds fair value shall be accounted for as a valuation allowance.
-Changes in the valuation allowance are recorded within change in valuation allowance on our consolidated statement of operations in the period in which the change occurs.
+Loans held for sale are classified as such if there is a reasonable expectation to sell them in the short-term following the reporting date.
+Loans classified as held for sale are stated at the lower of amortized cost or fair value, in accordance with GAAP.
+As of both December 31, 2023 and 2022, there were no loans classified as held for sale on our consolidated balance sheets.